wpilibsuite/vendor-template/README.md

 For the maven artifact names, those are all in publish.gradle about 40 lines down.

 ## Building and editing

 This uses gradle, and uses the same base setup as a standard GradleRIO robot project.
 This means you build with `./gradlew build`, and can install the native toolchain with `./gradlew installRoboRIOToolchain`.
 If you open this project in VS Code with the wpilib extension installed, you will get intellisense set up for both C++ and Java.

 By default, this template builds against the latest WPILib development build.
 To build against the last WPILib tagged release, build with `./gradlew build -PreleaseMode`.

+### How to fix broken CI for post-season development builds

+There's two ways to fix builds after WPILib releases an alpha version for the next year and deletes the previous year's development artifacts.

+1. The short-term fix to keep building with the previous year is modifying build.gradle to use `wpilibRepositories.addAllReleaseRepositories(project)` or adding `-PreleaseMode` to CI build invocations
+2. The long-term fix is bumping all the version numbers in build.gradle and config.gradle to the next year (including native-utils) and consulting a WPILib developer for any breaking build template changes (e.g., some dependencies moving in or out of the monorepo, requiring changes to config.gradle's nativeUtils.wpi.configureDependencies block)